akhilesh1709/aicure_ThreeMusketeers/README.md

 ```
 pip install numpy pandas scikit-learn matplotlib seaborn
 ```
-- **Using run.py file:** Ensure that the test dataset, run.py file and the model file stackingmodel.joblib are located in the same directory.
-After running the run.py file, three parameters have to be given in the following format-
+- **Using run.py file:** Ensure that the test dataset, run.py file and the model file stacking_model.joblib are located in the same directory.
+After running the run.py file, three parameters are to be given in the following format-
 ```
 python run.py stacking_model.joblib <your_test_data.csv> <your_output_file_name.csv>
 ```